sanjib-12/sanjib-12/README.md

 # Hi there! 👋

 I'm Sanjib Barakoti, a passionate developer with expertise in front-end and back-end technologies.

-Here's a glimpse of my skill set:
+* 🌍  I'm based in Toronto ON 🇨🇦
+* 🖥️  See my portfolio at [sanjib](https://sanjib-12.github.io/portfolio/)
+* ✉️  You can contact me at [sanjibbarakoti@gmail.com](mailto:sanjibbarakoti@gmail.com)
+* 🤝  I'm open to collaborating on interesting projects

 ## Skills